 The characters are one of Demon Slayer's biggest strengths; Both the heroes and villains of the series have interesting stories and personalities.
 As a result, the dialogue and fights between the two are really exciting to witness.
 But, it's the relationships in Demon Slayer that I find to be the most endearing.

 Tanjiro and Nezuko are forced out of their quaint and quiet life after losing everything at the hands of a demon.
-You’ll experience every emotion as you follow them on their journey and experience the joys and troubles they’ll meet along the way.
-Animation-wise, it’s one of the best, but the story-telling in Demon Slayer is really what makes it one of 2019’s top anime.
+You'll experience every emotion as you follow them on their journey and experience the joys and troubles they'll meet along the way.
+Animation-wise, it's one of the best, but the story-telling in Demon Slayer is really what makes it one of the best anime of 2019.

 Where to watch Demon Slayer: Kimetsu no Yaiba: Funimation (Sub only), Hulu (Sub only)

 I tried my best not to put any continuing series on this list, because it's hard to compare a series that's already in the thick of things to one that's just getting started; However, Attack on Titan, Season 3 (Part 2) has to be an exception.
 It's flawless, and it deserves to be on this list.